ghurson/Eat-Ship-and-Go-Home/_posts/2015-12-02-types-of-code.md

 #### Compiler: Coffeescript

 I don't know a god damned thing about coffeescript.
 I should get on that.
 People swear by it.
+I think?

 ### Logic

 #### Framework: Jekyll, the CMS du jour.

+#### Compiler: Rails

+This might be my personal favorite code, where you build data structures and set forward rules on how they work.

 ### Environment

+#### Framework: NPM, Gulp, Jekyll

+This is sort of somethign that I made up - it's a mash of system programming languages and build tools.
+In a sense, these are the compilers themselves.
+Environment code is setting up a development enviornment that a programmer with less experience can work in to get something that's actually useful out of them.